Sphereon-Opensource/alfresco-integration/README.md

-# Alfresco Sphereon Blockchain AIO Project
+# Alfresco Sphereon Integration

-This is an All-In-One (AIO) project for Alfresco Sphereon Blockchain integration
+This is a multi module project for all Alfresco integrations from Sphereon.

+Please note that the sphereon-base modules are prerequisites for all other Alfresco integrations from Sphereon, as they contain shared libraries and code.

-Run with `mvn clean install -DskipTests=true alfresco:run` or `./run.sh` and verify that it
+Run with `mvn clean install -DskipTests=true` and verify that it

- * Runs the embedded Tomcat + H2 DB
- * Runs Alfresco Platform (Repository)
- * Runs Alfresco Solr4
- * Runs Alfresco Share
+ * Builds all individual modules
  * Packages both as JAR and AMP assembly for modules

+Currently the following integrations are available for Alfresco:

+ * Blockchain integration.
+This uses Sphereon Blockchain-proof and Easy-Blockchain APIs to register fingerprints on multiple blockchain implementations
+ * PDF conversion.
+This uses the Sphereon Conversion2PDF API to convert almost any file to PDF

-# Few things to notice
+# Few things to notice from standard Alfresco SDK projects

- * No parent pom
  * No WAR projects, all handled by the Alfresco Maven Plugin
  * No runner project - it's all in the Alfresco Maven Plugin
  * Standard JAR packaging and layout